hildergill/area-calculator-revisited/README.md

 <img src="./docs/screenshot_1.png" height="400" title="A screenshot of Area Calculator Revisited" />

-A remake of [Area Calculator](https://github.com/hildergill/area-calculator) built with React, and TypeScript!
+A remake of [Area Calculator](https://github.com/hildergill/area-calculator) built with React and TypeScript!

 ## Getting Started